-This program (By-law No. 20-16, as amended) gives eligible homeowners the opportunity to fully defer their annual property taxes, interest free.
+This program (provided under By-law No. 20-16 (PDF file), as amended by By-law No. 20-18 (PDF file) and By-law No. 35-19 (PDF file)) gives eligible homeowners the opportunity to fully defer their annual property taxes, interest free.
 Its goal is to help older residents on fixed incomes to manage the rising cost of living and remain in their homes.

 How the program works

 - Your Town or City will review your application to determine if you are eligible for the program.

 - If you qualify, then your Town or City will immediately defer your property taxes for the current year.